node-pcap/node_pcap/README.md

 * `http_response_complete`: function(session, http)

-See `examples/http_trace` for an example of how to use these events to decode HTTP.
+See `http_trace` for an example of how to use these events to decode HTTP.

 ### WebSocket Analysis